vinicius-martinez/rhsso-slide-demo/README.md

 # Introduction

-This is a simple demo showcasing some of RH-SSO features/concepts such as: Realm, Client, Social Login, Themes, etc..
+This is a simple demo showcasing some of RH-SSO features/concepts such as: Realm, Client, Roles, Social Login, Themes, etc..

-For additional details, please refer to [Additional References section](#demo-additional-references)
+For additional details, please refer to [Additional References](#demo-additional-references) section;

 ## Environment